deejayem/recipe-search-tech-test/README.md

                    (update-vals (partial * weighting))))))
 ```

-I think that this is less readable than the existing implementation, although it is slightly faster.
-Probably there is
+I think that this is less readable than the existing implementation.
+Probably there is room for improving the
-room for improving the performance of my current version (using a transient map, as `frequencies` does), or a nicer way
+performance of my current version (using a transient map, as `frequencies` does), or a nicer way of using frequencies
-of using frequencies (my way of handling sections, and processing the files one line at a time didn't help here),
+(my way of handling sections, and processing the files one line at a time didn't help here), but indexing is already
-but indexing is already fairly fast, and I didn't have time to try to improve it any more.
+fairly fast, and I didn't have time to try to improve it any more.

 ## Stop Words